SSR and Isomorphic Rendering

 </html>

-Note: The HTML returned by the server must have the correct HTTP header set: Content-Type: text/html; charset=UTF-8
+Note: The HTML returned by the server must have the correct HTTP header: Content-Type: text/html; charset=UTF-8

-scsr.mjs is the isomorphic rendering engine provided by ofa.js; it automatically selects the rendering strategy based on the current page’s runtime state, ensuring an optimal user experience in any environment.
+scsr.mjs is an isomorphic rendering engine provided by ofa.js.
+It automatically determines the rendering strategy based on the current page's running state, ensuring the best user experience in any environment.

-Similarly, SSG can also use this structure to implement static site generation.
+Similarly, SSG can also apply this structure to implement static site generation.

-ofa.js's Symphony Client-Server Rendering (SCSR) is essentially also an SSR pattern.
+ofa.js's Symphony Client-Server Rendering (hereinafter referred to as SCSR) is essentially also an SSR mode.

-Compared to SSR solutions of existing front-end frameworks like Vue, React, and Angular, the biggest advantage of ofa.js is that it does not require mandatory binding to Node.js.
-This means that any backend template rendering engine (such as Smarty for PHP, Jinja2 for Python, Thymeleaf for Java, etc.) can easily integrate ofa.js to achieve SSR.
+Compared with SSR solutions of existing front-end frameworks such as Vue, React, and Angular, the biggest advantage of ofa.js is that it does not require binding to Node.js.
+This means that any backend template rendering engine (such as PHP's Smarty, Python's Jinja2, Java's Thymeleaf, etc.) can easily integrate ofa.js to implement SSR.

 Modern web applications mainly have four rendering methods: traditional server-side template engine rendering, CSR (Client Side Rendering), SSR (Server Side Rendering), and SSG (Static Site Generation).
 Each method has its own advantages and applicable scenarios.